kcharbo3/FirstBlockchain/README.md

 FullNode is the same as MinerNode but has no mining functionality.
 It still has a copy of the blockchain.

 ## PSVNode (In Progress)
 The PSVNode is supposed to act similarly to the FullNode but not contain a copy of the blockchain.
-It will verify transactions based on the merkle root and merkle path it is provided.
+It will verify transactions based on the merkle root and merkle path it is provided from a full or miner node in its network.